RunestoneInteractive/pythonds/_sources/Graphs/ImplementingBreadthFirstSearch.rst

-The next vertex on the queue is foil.
-The only new node that foil can add to the tree is fail.
+The next vertex on the queue is *foil*.
+The only new node that *foil* can add to the tree is fail.
 As ``bfs`` continues to process the queue, neither of the next two nodes add anything new to the queue or the tree.
 :ref:`Figure 5 <fig_bfs3>` shows the tree and the queue after expanding all the